babybench/2025/faq.md

 ## What is MIMo?

 MIMo, the multimodal infant model, is a simulation platform based on the MuJoCo physics engine.
-You can found out more about MIMo [here](about/#mimo).
+You can find out more about MIMo [here](about/#mimo).
 You can also download and use MIMo for your own experiments [here](https://github.com/trieschlab/MIMo).

 ## Who can participate?